Install and validate fonts in Font Book on Mac

 If a font has a duplicate, it has a yellow warning symbol next to it in the list of fonts.

-Choose Edit > Look for Enabled Duplicates.
+In the Font Book app on your Mac, choose Edit > Look for Enabled Duplicates.

 Click an option: